The Detroit News

-The Detroit News is one of the two major newspapers in the U.S. city of Detroit, Michigan.
+The Detroit News is one of the two major daily newspapers in Detroit, Michigan, United States.
+It is owned by USA Today Co., which also owns the main historical rival the Detroit Free Press.
+Both newspapers operated under a joint operating agreement from 1989 until 2025.

 The paper began in 1873, when it rented space in the rival Detroit Free Presss building.
 The News absorbed the Detroit Tribune on February 1, 1919, the Detroit Journal on July 21, 1922, and on November 7, 1960, it bought and closed the faltering Detroit Times.
 However, it retained the Times building, which it used as a printing plant until 1975, when a new facility opened in Sterling Heights.
 The Times building was demolished in 1978.
 The street in downtown Detroit where the Times building once stood is still called "Times Square."
 The Evening News Association, owner of The News, merged with Gannett in 1985.

-At the time of its acquisition of The News, Gannett also had other Detroit interests, as its outdoor advertising company, which ultimately became Outfront Media through a series of mergers, operated many billboards across Detroit and the surrounding area, including advertising displays on Detroit Department of Transportation and Southeastern Michigan Transportation Authority buses, with its only competitor, primarily along Metro Detroit's freeway network, being 3M National Advertising (now Lamar Advertising).
+At the time of its acquisition of The News, Gannett also had other Detroit interests.
+These included its outdoor advertising company, who operated many billboards across Detroit and the surrounding area, including advertising displays on Detroit Department of Transportation and Southeastern Michigan Transportation Authority buses, with its only competitor, primarily along Metro Detroit's freeway network, being 3M National Advertising (now Lamar Advertising).
+Gannett's outdoor advertising company in Detroit ultimately became Outfront Media through a series of mergers.

 The News claims to have been the first newspaper in the world to operate a radio station, station 8MK, which began broadcasting August 20, 1920.
-8MK is now CBS-owned WWJ.
+8MK is now Audacy-owned WWJ.
 In 1947, it established Michigan's first television station, WWJ-TV, now WDIV-TV; it has been a primary NBC affiliate since sign-on, owing to WWJ-AM's ties with the NBC Radio Network.

 In 1989, the paper entered into a one hundred year joint operating agreement with the rival Free Press, combining business operations while keeping separate editorial staffs.
 The combined company is called the Detroit Media Partnership (DMP).
 The Free Press moved into The News building in 1998 and until May 7, 2006, the two published a single joint weekend edition.
 Today, The News is published Monday–Saturday, and has an editorial page in the Sunday Free Press.

 The Detroit News has an online version, including a separate website for connections from European Union countries that does not track personal information.

 The Detroit News has won three Pulitzer Prizes.